vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Bagan Road, Calcutta-25.
 Sending a Memorandum dated 16.
 4. 54 prepared by a sub-committee consisting of Pt.
 Haricharan Smrititirtha Vidyaratna, Bhatpara, Pt.
 Sasthi Charan Bhattacharya of B.S.
 Panjika, Calcutta, Shri Jatindra Nath Bhattacharya, editor, Jyotirbijnan, Calcutta, Shri Sudhibhusan Bhatta charya M.A., Calcutta, Pt.
 Dwaresh Chandra Sarmacharya M.A., Calcutta and the Secretary.

-(i) The latest astronomical elements should be adopted in the compilation of Indian pañcāògas. (ii) The calculation should be dřk-siddha. (iii) Tho Nakgatra cakra which is purely a sideroal system of astronomy and is being followed in India for at least the last 4000 years, should not be abandoned in the compilation of pañcāngas. (iv).
+(i) The latest astronomical elements should be adopted in the compilation of Indian pañcāògas. (ii) The calculation should be dr̥k-siddha. (iii) Tho Nakgatra cakra which is purely a sideroal system of astronomy and is being followed in India for at least the last 4000 years, should not be abandoned in the compilation of pañcāngas. (iv).
 The ayanāṁsa of the pro-siddhāntic period which was used in the Vedic period and in the glorious period of Hindu civiliza tion should be accepted. (v) The Citrāpaksa be adopted in the pañcāngas. (vi) According to Citrāpakṣa, 23° 15' ayanāṁśa should be accepted for the year 1956. (vii) Rece ding back of the equinoxes should not be stopped artificially as it will no doubt be completely opposed to our śāstric traditions. (viii) Uttarāyana should start from the actual date i.e. Dec.
 23 instead of Jan.
-14 as it is now followed. (ix) The festivals which developed after the Vedic period are not necessary to be observed in the seasonal months. (x) The criterion of Aṣtami Robiņi in commemorating the birth day of Lord Kroņa should be followed, though it may go out of the rainy season, (xi) The tropical year which is being followed in certain religious festivals, should start from the V. E. point and not from 23° 15' ahead of the V. E. point. (xii) The sidereal names of the months cannot be used with the tropical year.
+14 as it is now followed. (ix) The festivals which developed after the Vedic period are not necessary to be observed in the seasonal months. (x) The criterion of Aṣtami Robiṇi in commemorating the birth day of Lord Kroṇa should be followed, though it may go out of the rainy season, (xi) The tropical year which is being followed in certain religious festivals, should start from the V. E. point and not from 23° 15' ahead of the V. E. point. (xii) The sidereal names of the months cannot be used with the tropical year.
 For the tropical year, the names Madhu, Mādhava etc. or Prathama, Dvitiya etc. should be used. (xiii) The dates of the sidereal solar months should be standardized. (xiv) The sidereal year will have 12 months commencing from Vaiśākba, and general festivals should, however, be linked with the sidereal year.

 44. Shri P. L. Bhagvat, 846 Sadashiv Peth, & Shri